2016 Herman Goldstein Award for Excellence in Problem-Oriented Policing Submissions

 Herman Goldstein Award

-The award honors Professor Herman Goldstein, who conceived and developed the theory of problem-oriented policing.
-As professor emeritus at the University of Wisconsin Law School, Professor Goldstein continues to advance POP and to inspire police officers around the world.
+The award honors Professor Emeritus Herman Goldstein who conceived and developed the theory of problem-oriented policing.

 The Goldstein Award, to be presented at the annual conference, recognizes innovative and effective problem-oriented policing (POP) projects that have achieved measurable success in resolving recurring specific crime, disorder or public safety problems faced by police and the community.
 The winning, finalist, and other select submissions will be presented during plenary and panel sessions at the conference.

 Problems may range in scope from a very specific problem in a specific neighborhood, to one that affects many people over a wide area.
 While many successful POP projects are geographically focused, other problems affect certain types of people or occur at a certain time.
 The award program seeks projects that successfully resolved any type of recurring crime or disorder problem faced by police.
-Examples from past projects include drug dealing in a strip mall, loitering day laborers, trespassers at a high school, 911 hang-ups, prostitution on a major thoroughfare, drug-dealing and gang activity in a neighborhood, drunk driving throughout a large metropolitan region, disorder and criminal activity in an apartment complex, gun violence, and thefts from construction sites.
+Examples from past projects include drug dealing in a strip mall, loitering day laborers, 911 hang-ups, prostitution and human trafficking, neighborhood drug-dealing and gang activity, drunk driving, school violence, police responses to chronically mentally ill people, gun violence, thefts from construction sites, and street robbery.

 Eligibility for Goldstein Award